tjensen8/tjensen8.github.io/_posts/2019-12-8-Hardhat-Safety.md

 # Safety & Visual Networks: Hardhat Detection in Images
-> Below is a brief summary of my research to develope a model to detect if hardhats are being worn.
+> A summary of my research to develope a model to detect if hardhats are being worn.
 The goal of this is to improve safety and reduce injuries in industrial work areas using machine learning.

 ## Introduction